Kiran George: 2021–22

+2023

+In Thailand Open BWF Super 500, he pulled off a major upset win against then World No 1 Shi Yuqi of China.

+2025

+In India Open BWF Super 750, he reached the quarterfinals by defeating the errorless 18 year old Frenchmen Alex Lanier.

 Achievements

-BWF World Tour (1 title)
+World Tour (2 titles)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.